-- 1 Balance the benefits and challenges of the project - There are significant changes which should be made to the Reference Design to achieve a better match between the benefits which the project is said to deliver, and the cost that the Whitehorse community is asked to bear in the name of those benefits. - Examples of the dis-benefits that the Whitehorse community is asked to accept in order to achieve benefits in other areas of the project are: - Increased traffic volumes and decreased intersection performance on north-south arterial roads in Whitehorse, as opposed to improved traffic conditions in other areas of the project. - The Reference Design shows no investment in new walking and cycling routes in Whitehorse, compared to significant investment in other locations. - A smaller footprint for the Eastern Freeway is required to reduce the impact of the project - Traffic function along the Eastern Freeway needs to be balanced with the environmental and social implications of widening the freeway into parkland, creeks and walking and cyling paths. - The alternate plans presented by Banyule, Boroondara and Whitehorse Councils during the Environmental Effects Statement (EES) process show a more considered approach and balances the need for the performance of the Freeway against what will be lost if the Reference Design is constructed.
+- There are significant changes which should be made to the Reference Design to achieve a better match between the benefits which the project is said to deliver, and the cost that the Whitehorse community is asked to bear in the name of those benefits. - Examples of the dis-benefits that the Whitehorse community is asked to accept in order to achieve benefits in other areas of the project are: - Increased traffic volumes and decreased intersection performance ٠ on north-south arterial roads in Whitehorse, as opposed to improved traffic conditions in other areas of the project. - The Reference Design shows no investment in new walking and cycling routes in Whitehorse, compared to significant investment in other locations.

+A smaller footprint for the Eastern Freeway is required to reduce the impact of the project

+Traffic function along the Eastern Freeway needs to be balanced with • the environmental and social implications of widening the freeway into parkland, creeks and walking and cyling paths.

+Council needs to have a meaningful role in developing the concept designs and the detailed designs approach is needed

+A whole of

+Government

+- all phases of the design process.

+- infrastructure.

+- essential.

+- essential.

-- Council needs to have a meaningful role in developing the concept designs and the detailed designs - A key concern for Council was the use of a Reference Design throughout the Environmental Effects Statement phase of the project. - Council needs certainty that our concerns have been addressed and this can only be done through extensive and open engagement through all phases of the design process. - Council would like to present our issues and opportunities to the shortlisted tenderers for the Southern and Eastern packages, prior to the preferred bidder being announced. - Council and the Whitehorse community are key stakeholders that will inherit the North East Link interface legacy.
-Informing the designs and developing their content as an active member of the Urban Design Advisory Panel is requested.
-This will enable Council to have meaningful input into the appearance and future maintenance of the project infrastructure. - A whole of Government approach is needed - A coordinated approach to mitigating negative impacts on Whitehorse is essential. - There is significant Victorian Government activity within the City of Whitehorse, including the 'Big Build' projects as well as other initiatives. - Cumulatively, North East Link, Suburban Rail Loop and the Mont Albert Road Level Crossing Removal projects will potentially impact around 5,000 trees in Whitehorse and will temporarily or permanently disrupt approximately 300,000m2 of open space.
-Council needs to see a significant improvement in collaboration between all Victorian Government agencies in order to coordinate project outcomes, timelines, processes, impacts and disruptions across these projects.
+A key concern for Council was the use of a Reference Design throughout the Environmental Effects Statement phase of the project.

+Council needs certainty that our concerns have been addressed and this can only be done through extensive and open engagement through

+Council and the Whitehorse community are key stakeholders that will inherit the North East Link interface legacy.
+Informing the designs and developing their content will enable Council to have meaningful input into the appearance and future maintenance of the project

+A coordinated approach to mitigating negative impacts on Whitehorse is

+There is significant Victorian Government activity within the City of Whitehorse, including 'Big Build' projects as well as other initiatives.

+Cumulatively, North East Link, Suburban Rail Loop and the Mont Albert Road Level Crossing Removal projects will potentially impact around 5,000 trees in Whitehorse and will temporarily or permanently disrupt approximately 300,000m of open space.
+Collaboration between all Victorian Government agencies to coordinate project outcomes, timelines, processes, impacts and disruptions across these projects is